How to Clean & Care for Indoor Teak Furniture Without Damaging It

 How do I clean indoor teak furniture safely?

-A quality indoor teak oil or Danish oil can work well, but the best choice depends on the existing finish and condition of the furniture.
-Always test on a hidden area first.
+A quality indoor teak oil or Danish oil may be suitable, but the correct product depends on the furniture’s existing finish and overall condition.
+The surface should be clean and dry, and the oil should be tested in a hidden area before wider application.

 Can I use household cleaner on teak furniture?